 Shampoo

-Rolf-Peter Wille
+by Rolf-Peter Wille

 I am going to tell the story of a pianist colleague of mine, a certain Lee Chung-Hsuen from Tainan, who had studied piano in America and Europe.
 He lived in Tainan, the capital of coffee houses and hairdressing saloons.
 Besides playing salon pieces and teaching privately, he used to frequent about 80% of the local hairdressing saloons, including the shady ones.
 A halo of shampoo fragrances whirled around Lee’s head, and his poor wife had to shut her nose, when Lee happened to be at home by accident.